cncf/wg-serverless/workflow/spec/examples.md

 #### Description

 This example uses a parallel state to execute two branches (simple wait states) at the same time.
-Note that the waitForCompletion flag is set to "false" so as soon as the "ShortDelay" delay state finishes, the workflow complete execution.
-If waitForCompletion was set to true, the workflow would complete after both of the branches are done.
+The waitForCompletion flag is set to false, which means the parallel state has to wait for both branches to finish execution before it can transition (end workflow execution in this case as it is an end state).

 #### Workflow Definition